Boiling Springs Cabin

 Directions

-Summer: From Crouch, take Middle Fork Road (Forest Road 698) north 24 miles to the cabin.
-Winter: From Crouch, take Middle Fork Road (Forest Road 698) north 13 miles to the snowmobile parking lot at the end of the plowed road just north of Tie Creek Campground.
-Snowmobile 11 miles to the cabin.
+In summer: From Crouch, take Middle Fork Road (Forest Road 698) north 24 miles to the cabin.
+In winter: From Crouch, take Middle Fork Road (FR 698) north 13 miles to the snowmobile parking lot at the end of the plowed road, just north of Tie Creek Campground.
+The cabin is 11 miles from the trailhead by snowmobile.

 Amenities